-NCC strives to maintain a professional environment at all times.
-Students are expected to conduct themselves in a professional manner consistent with the standards of institution and general workplace.
-Students shall be subject to disciplinary action or automatic dismissal if exhibited any of the following inappropriate behaviors during school time or on school premises.
-The following are behaviors that NCC considers to be inappropriate and will not be tolerated.
+Students may be subject to disciplinary action or automatic dismissal if any of the following inappropriate behaviors are exhibited during school time or on school premises.
+The following are behaviors that NCC considers to be inappropriate and will not be tolerated:

 - 1. Falsification of student records, or other Company records. - 2.
 Theft, deliberate or careless damage or destruction of any school property or the property of any student. - 3.
 Removing or borrowing school property without authorization. - 4.
-Unauthorized use of school equipment, time, materials, or facilities. - 5.
-Provoking a fight or fighting during class, or while on school premises. - 6.
-Participating in horseplay or practical jokes during class, or on school property. - 7.
-Carrying firearms or any other dangerous weapons on school premises at any time. - 8.
-Engaging in a criminal conduct whether or not related to school performance. - 9.
-Causing, creating or participating in a disruption of any kind during class on school property. - 10.
-Insubordination, including but not limited to failure or refusal to obey the orders of instructions of a school director, or instructor. - 11.
-Using abusive language at any time on school premises. - 12.
-Failure to obtain permission to leave class for any reason during class instruction time. - 13.
-Sleeping or malingering during class. - 14.
-Making or accepting personal telephone calls or texting (cell phone usage) during class, except in case of emergency or extreme circumstances. - 15.
-Wearing extreme, unprofessional or inappropriate styles of dress while on campus or at a clinical facility. - 16.
-Violation of any safety, health, security, school policies, rules or procedures. - 17.
-Committing a fraudulent act or a breach of trust under any circumstances. - 18.
-Unlawful harassment. - 19.
-Possession or use of alcohol, or being under the influence of alcohol while in class or on school property. - 20.
-Distribution, sale or purchase of an illegal or controlled substance while in class or on school property. - 21.
-Academic dishonesty.
+Unauthorized use of school equipment, materials, or facilities. - 5.
+Disruption or obstruction of any campus related activity, or any on-campus activity - 5.
+Fighting or provoking a fight during class, or while on school premises. - 6. possession of firearms, replicas, ammunition, explosives, fireworks, or any other dangerous weapons on school premises at any time. - 8.
+Threatening or endangering the health or safety of any person within or related to the campus community, including physical abuse, threats, intimidation, harassment, or sexual misconduct. - 9.
+Unauthorized recording, dissemination, or publication of academic presentations AS WELL AS CONVERSATIONS (including handwritten notes) - 10.
+Misuse of computer facilities or resources, including: - Unauthorized entry into a file or transfer of a file, for any purpose. - Use of another's identification or password. - Use of computing facilities, campus network, or other resources to interfere with the work of another member of the campus. - Use of computing facilities and resources to send obscene or intimidating and abusive messages. - Use of computing facilities and resources to interfere with normal campus operations. - Use of computing facilities and resources in violation of copyright laws. - Violation of a campus computer use policy. - 11.
+Engaging in criminal conduct whether or not related to school performance. - 12.
+Causing, creating, or participating in a disruption of any kind during class on school property. - 13.
+Insubordination, including but not limited to failure or refusal to obey the orders of instructions of a school director or instructor. - 14.
+Failure to comply with directions or interference with, any school official or any public safety officer while acting in the performance of his/her duties. - 15.
+Using profane or abusive language at any time on school premises. - 16.
+Sleeping during class. - 17.
+Making or accepting personal telephone calls or texting (cell phone usage) during class, except in case of emergency or extreme circumstances. - 18.
+Wearing extreme, unprofessional, or inappropriate styles of dress while on campus or at a clinical facility. - 19.
+Violation of any safety, health, security, school policies, rules, or procedures. - 20.
+Committing a fraudulent act or a breach of trust under any circumstances. - 21.
+Any form of harassment. - 22.
+Possession or use of alcohol or being under the influence of alcohol while in class or on school